Obesity in the United States: Solutions

+In November 2025 with Novo Nordisk and Eli Lilly to slash prices on Ozempic (semaglutide) and similar GLP-1 drugs like Wegovy and Zepbound.
+The agreement cuts Ozempic from over $1,000 monthly to $199-$350 via TrumpRx for self-pay patients, with Medicare/Medicaid at $245.

 Food labeling

 Ultimately, federal and local governments in the U.S. are willing to create political solutions that will reduce obesity ratings by "recommending nutrition education, encouraging exercise, and asking the food and beverage industry to promote healthy practices voluntarily."
 In 2008, New York City was the first city to pass a "labeling bill" that "require[d] restaurants" in several cities and states to "post the caloric content of all regular menu items, in a prominent place and using the same font and format as the price."

 Furthermore, adding better labels to food and drink products can help to improve diets.
 According to a 2021 study, proper labeling on the front side of products has been proven to reduce the amount of unhealthy food purchased.
 On the other hand, there has been an increase in purchases of healthier products.
 These labels help consumers to be more health conscious about the food they are buying.

 Many states have started to adopt policies allowing only healthier drinks such as milk and water.
 In general, the Affordable Care Act (ACA) started to require chain restaurants to post calorie information on their menus, menu boards, and to provide additional nutrition information such as saturated fat and added sugars to customers upon request.
 The Food and Drug Administration's rules that enforce this provision took effect in 2018.
 It has applied to supermarkets, convenience stores, delis, movie theaters, and stadiums.
 Retails with fewer than 20 locations don't have to abide by these rules.
 It has been shown that benefits of this calorie labeling has increased awareness of and a reduction in calories purchased.
 Also, it has shown to reduce calorie intake and reduce portion sizes.
 A net savings total of $8 billion over 20 years will be saved by the menu labeling policy, according to an FDA regulatory impact analysis.